GoogleContainerTools/kpt-functions-sdk/docs/develop.md

 `kpt:docker-push` pushes to the registry specified in the `kpt.docker_repo_base` field in `package.json`.
 You can manually edit this field at any time.

-The default value for the docker image tag is `dev`.
+The default value for the container image tag is `dev`.
 This can be overridden using`--tag` flag:

 ```sh
 npm run kpt:docker-build -- --tag=latest